by Will Watts

 When testing a non-trivial application, you will want to create

-more than one class derived from TTestCase
+more than one class derived from TTestCase.
+To add

 these as top-level nodes, you can simply register them in